-At the beginning of the year, Skift declared 2017 “the year when loyalty becomes an even bigger focus for hotels” – because consumers just aren’t as loyal as they used to be.
-High-profile brands have felt this and are rethinking their approaches to loyalty and updating their programmes.
+At the beginning of last year, Skift declared 2017 “the year when loyalty becomes an even bigger focus for hotels” – because consumers just aren’t as loyal as they used to be.
+Since then, high-profile brands have been rethinking their approaches to loyalty and updating their programmes.
 Independent hotels are finding ways to create their own loyalty programmes to incentivise guests make repeat bookings at their property.

-But loyalty is changing and evolving – here is what high-profile chains have to say about the state of loyalty in 2017:
+But loyalty is changing and evolving – here is what high-profile chains have to say about the state of loyalty today:

 Christopher Nassetta, President and CEO of Hilton, says that they’ve changed the Hilton Honors program by making it a much more flexible system.
 Members can use their points to add things like complimentary Wi-Fi, online check-in, room selection or a digital hotel room key.
 With the Honors program, you will always receive the best deal because you are a valued member in the “Hilton family”.
 Hilton is determined to make their Honors program for everyone, not just frequent flyers.